SSA Print LogoSeismological Society of America

 ARTICLE II Members

 2.01 Membership Qualifications.
-Membership in the Society is extended to persons or firms involved in, or associated with, the purposes of the Society.
+Membership in the Society is extended to persons or organizations involved in, or associated with, the purposes of the Society as follows:

-2.03 Corporate Membership.
-Corporate membership is extended to any business, firm, or corporation, institution, or individual whose business is involved in or interested in the purpose of the Society.
+(b) Corporate Membership.
+Corporate membership is extended to any business, firm, or corporation, institution, or individual whose business is involved in or supportive of the purpose of the Society.
 Corporate members may designate a representative to cast a ballot in Society elections.

-2.04 Student Membership.
-Student membership is extended to students at the undergraduate or graduate level who are interested in the purposes of the Society.
+(c) Student Membership.
+Student membership is extended to students who are interested in the purposes of the Society.

-2.09 Termination.
-A membership shall be suspended or terminated whenever the Board, or a committee or person authorized by the Board, in good faith determines that any of the following events have occurred: (a) resignation of member, (b) expiration of the period of membership, unless the membership is renewed on the renewal terms fixed by the Board; (c) failure of a member to pay dues, fees, or assessments in the amount and under the terms set by the Board; and (d) occurrence of any event that renders a member ineligible for membership.
+2.04 Termination.
+A membership shall be suspended or terminated whenever the Board, or a committee or person authorized by the Board, in good faith determines that any of the following events have occurred: (a) resignation of member, (b) expiration of the period of membership, unless the membership is renewed on the renewal terms fixed by the Board; (c) failure of a member to pay dues, fees, or assessments in the amount and under the terms set by the Board; (d) occurrence of any event that renders a member ineligible for membership; and (e) the good faith determination by the Board, or a committee or person authorized by the Board to make such a determination, under Section 2.5 of these Bylaws, that the member has failed in a material and serious degree to observe the Society’s rules of conduct, or has engaged in conduct materially and seriously prejudicial to the corporation’s purposes and interests.

-2.11 Member Liability.
-No member of the Society shall be personally or otherwise liable for any of the debts or obligations of the Society as specified in the California Nonprofit Corporation Law.
+2.06 Member Liability.
+No member of the Society shall, as such, be personally or otherwise liable for any of the debts or obligations of the Society as specified in the California Nonprofit Public Benefit Corporation Law.

 3.01 Dues.
 The Board may set dues and fees, make assessments, and set the terms of payment.

 3.02 Delinquency.
-The Board may suspend or terminate the membership of any member of the Society who is delinquent in dues, fees, or assessments as provided above.
+The Board may suspend or terminate the membership of any member of the Society who is delinquent in dues, fees, or assessments under Section 2.04, and subject to Section 2.05, of these Bylaws.

 ARTICLE IV Membership Meetings

 4.05 Action without a Meeting: Written Ballot.
-Any action which may be taken at a regular meeting of the members may be taken by conforming to the mail balloting procedure specified in the California Nonprofit Corporation Law.
+Any action that may be taken at a regular meeting of the members may be taken by conforming to the mail balloting procedures specified in the California Nonprofit Public Benefit Corporation Law.

 ARTICLE V Board of Directors